PatternsTechGit/PT_Angular-Materials-Side/README.md

-# Adding Angular Material's Side for Routing
+# Adding Angular Material's Side Nav for Routing

 ## What is Angular Material

 [Angular Material](https://material.angular.io/guide/getting-started) is a UI component library for Angular  developers.
 Angular Material helps to construct attractive, consistent, and functional web pages.
 It is used to create a responsive and faster website.

-## What is Angular Material Side nav
+## What is Angular Material Side Nav

 Angular Material provides two sets of components designed to add collapsible side content (often navigation, though it can be any content) alongside some primary content.
 These are the sidenav and drawer components.